PLaSSticity/ce-arc-simulator-ipdps19/README.md

 ## Update

 + 18th Mar 2020 - We have fixed the following bugs.
-  1) Fixed the one-way and round-trip latency values for the LLC in ARC and MESI/CE
+  1) Fixed the one-way and round-trip latency values for the LLC in ARC and MESI/CE,
   2) Removed the Directory one-way and round-trip latency in favor of the "remote hit" latency.

-  These changes do not appear to affect the final results in significant ways.
+  We reran performance experiments reported in the IPDPS'19 paper, and found that the results were negligibly different from the published results and does not affect the conclusions in the published paper.

 ## Setup the Environment